Is Fundamental Analysis important in Forex Trading?

 We just saw why Technical Skills are important in Forex Trading.
 However, Technical skills is only one part of the equation.
 The smallest part actually.

 The biggest skills required in your trading methodology is Fundamental Analysis.
 Oops!
 Not what you were hoping to hear, right?

 Most retail traders envy the trading success enjoyed by Institutional traders.
-However, there is one big difference between majority of retail traders and institutional traders.
+However, there is one big difference between the majority of retail traders and institutional traders.

 Most retail traders are more focused on getting the next best indicator or the next best technical system.
 Comparatively, most institutional traders places far more emphasis on Fundamental Analysis.

-If the most successful traders in the world put more focus on Fundamental Analysis why should retail traders be any different.
+If the most successful traders in the world put more focus on Fundamental Analysis why should retail traders be any different?

 One of the reasons is because Fundamental Analysis is a skill that takes time to learn.
-Most retail traders does not want to take the time to learn that important skill.
+Most retail traders do not want to take the time to learn that important skill.
 They would much rather buy a new robot or strategy.

 Why does Fundamental Analysis make such a big difference?

 The reason why Fundamental Analysis is so important is because it explains WHY the market is moving.
 Technical analysis is great at examining HOW the market is moving, but the Fundamentals explains WHY.

 Fundamental Analysis allows traders to evaluate the mood of the market.
 This is based on many different things…